dandevri/website/posts/guides/public-speaking.md

 The making of the outline also helps you find 'gaps' in your talk.

+Ask the organisers if you will be introduced, otherwise put the introduction in your slides.
+No lengthy introduction but talk a bit yourself.

 ## Presenting
 Ever wondered why Ted Talks are only 20 minutes?
 Because, people have limited attention.
 Run too long and their attention moves.